Islands you are not allowed to visit- has this thought ever crossed your mind? If yes, you have landed on the right blog.

 1. North Sentinel Island, India: The Native Tribe Doesn’t Appreciate Visitors

-Located in the Indian Ocean, the natives of the North Sentinel Island have been isolated from the main island from ages.
-Any efforts to make the natives a part of the mainland has met resistance.
+Located in the Indian Ocean, the natives of North Sentinel Island have been isolated from the main island for ages.
+Any efforts to make the natives a part of the mainland have met resistance.

 In 2006, the Indian government prohibited travel within 3 miles of the Island to prevent any harm to visitors and to protect the native inhabitants.
 This is thus become one of the most forbidden places in India.